History of Las Vegas: 1941–1945: War years

 On January 25, 1941, the U.S. Army established a flexible gunnery school for the United States Army Air Corps in Las Vegas.
 Mayor John L. Russell signed over land to the U.S. Army Quartermaster Corps for this development.
 The gunnery school later would become Nellis Air Force Base.
 The U.S. Army was not pleased with the legal prostitution in Las Vegas, and in 1942, forced Las Vegas to outlaw the practice, putting Block 16, the local red light district, permanently out of business.

 On April 3, 1941, hotel owner Thomas Hull opened the El Rancho Vegas.
 It was the first resort on what became the Las Vegas Strip.
 The hotel gained much of its fame from the gourmet buffet that it offered.
 On October 30, 1942, Texas cinema magnate R.E.
 Griffith rebuilt on the site of a nightclub called Pair-O-Dice, that first opened in 1930, and renamed it Hotel Last Frontier.
 A few more resorts were built on and around Fremont Street, but it was the next hotel on the Strip that publicly demonstrated the influence of organized crime on Las Vegas.

 Although ethnic organized crime figures had been involved in some of the operations at the hotels, the Mafia bosses never owned or controlled the hotels and clubs that remained monopolized by hard-bitten local Las Vegas families unwilling to cede ground to the crime bosses and proved strong enough to push back.
-This changed in post-war Las Vegas when Jewish gangster Bugsy Siegel, with help from friend and fellow mob boss Meyer Lansky, poured money through locally owned banks for cover of legitimacy and built The Flamingo in 1946.
+This changed in post-war Las Vegas when gangster Bugsy Siegel, with help from friend and fellow mob boss Meyer Lansky, poured money through locally owned banks for cover of legitimacy and built the Flamingo in 1946.
 Siegel modeled his enterprises on the long-running gambling empire in Galveston, Texas, which had pioneered the high-class casino concepts that became mainstays on the Strip.